NLnetLabs/ploutos/.github/pull_request_template.md

 - [ ] 4.
 Create a matching branch in the TEST repo, let's call this the TEST branch.
 - [ ] 5.
 Make the desired changes to the RELEASE branch.
 - [ ] 6.
 In the TEST branch modify `.github/workflows/pkg.yml` so that instead of referring to `pkg-rust.yml@vX` it refers to `pkg-rust.yml@<Git ref of HEAD commit on the TEST branch>` or `pkg-rust.yml@<test branch name>`.
 - [ ] 7.
-Create a PR in the `.gihub-testing` repository from the TEST branch to `main`, let's call this the TEST PR.
+Create a PR in the `ploutos-testing` repository from the TEST branch to `main`, let's call this the TEST PR.
 - [ ] 8.
 Repeat steps 4 and 5 until the the `Packaging` workflow run in the TEST PR passes and behaves as desired.
 - [ ] 9.
 Merge the TEST PR to the `main` branch.
 - [ ] 10.
 Verify that the automatically invoked run of the `Packaging` workflow in the TEST repo against the `main` branch passes and behaves as desired.
 If not, repeat steps 4-9 until the new TEST PR passes and behaves as desired.